 Yes.
 I have several articles on writing posted at diymfa.com, a list of which can be found here.

-And No. I do not have any stories published, but you can get the first chapter of my most recently finished project, The Law of the Prince Charming, by clicking here.
+And No. I do not have any stories published, but you can get a free short story, The Aesir-Vanir War, by clicking here.

 What is your current project?

 As of January of 2018 I am working on the second novel in my Storyteller series, working title The Huntsman.
 The previous book in the series is called The Law of the Prince Charming and The Law of the Demon King.